RDIL/Perf/README.md

-# Perf
+# Analyze-Perf

-CLI for finding Python performance issues.
+A CLI for finding Python performance issues.